igor-vovk/kube-logs-datadog-sender/README.md

 ## Points of Improvement

 * Consider having thin senders and doing parsing and filtering in the aggregator instance.
+* More flexible Vector configuring from Helm chart.

 ## Referral Links